Gaganagagu30/Gagana-demo/README.md

 # Gagana-demo
-this is my first repository
+This is my first git repository